lorenzovarese/biblio-fractal/README.md

 - An XML file scrubbed clean of entities.
 - An author-centric XML file detailing publications.
-- A JSON rendition of the author's bibliography.
+- A JSON with the author's bibliography.

 ## Contributing 🤝

 Enthusiastic about contributing?
-Embark on the journey:

 1. Fork the repository.
 2. Carve out your feature branch (`git checkout -b feature/YourFeature`).